Bulging disc overview

 Bulging disc causes & treatments

-Understanding the causes of bulging discs can help avoid painful symptoms arising from them.
+Understanding the causes of bulging discs can help you avoid painful symptoms arising from them.
 Bulging discs occur with weakening of the outer fibrous containment ring of the disc.
 This weakening is often age related and thus unavoidable.
 However, some activities speed up the development of disc bulges and are to be avoided.
 Protect your back when lifting, use good posture, maintain a healthy weight, and exercise regularly to strengthen core muscles supporting body weight.